bcgov/rems/README.md

 #> [1] 1000000
 ```

-You can combine the previously imported historic and current datasets using `bind_ems_data`:
+You can combine the previously imported historic and current data sets using `bind_ems_data`:

 ``` r
 all_data <- bind_ems_data(current, historic)